melangue/bspwm-window-titles/readme.md

 I use bspwm's monocle mode a lot and I kept forgetting what windows are on which desktop, cycling between them is a bit annyoing.

-This scripts solves this by always showing all of the window titles in my bar and allows me to cycle between them with mouse clicks as well.
+This scripts solves this by showing all of the window titles in my bar and allows me switch between them with mouse clicks as well.

 ## How it looks